 When thinking about esports, many people picture a stereotype — the gamer who sits all day playing video games and loading up on pizza, snacks, and sugary drinks.
-Esports athletes often use good nutrition, working out, and lifestyle changes to get an edge on the competition and improve their skills.
+However, savvy esports athletes often use good nutrition, working out, and lifestyle changes to improve their skills and gain an edge on the competition.

-Esports athletes should also incorporate omega 3s like fatty fish, nuts, and seeds into their diet for the brain health benefits.
+Esports athletes also should incorporate omega 3s, such as fatty fish, nuts, and seeds, into their diet for their brain health benefits.
 It’s also important to maintain good electrolyte levels, which impact coordination and muscle contractions.

 Potassium and magnesium, often found in nuts, fruits, and vegetables, play a big part in reflexes, coordination, and muscle function.

 When it comes to beverages, water is the way to go.
-According to Lucchino, there’s no need for an esports athlete to drink sugar-laced beverages.
+According to our experts, there’s no need for an esports athlete to drink sugar-laced beverages.
 There are some benefits to caffeine, but only in moderation.

 Forming Good Habits Early On